 The Container Yard (CY) and Container Freight Station (CFS) apply to the manner and the location of the cargo delivery and receipt in a container service.
 The CY is the delivery (or receipt) of a whole container from (or at) the shipper's or the forwarder's (or the consignee's) cargo yard or premises.
 The CFS is the delivery (or receipt) of loose cargo from (or at) the carrier’s container freight station.

 ETD: Estimated Time of Departure.
-Generally used for the date that the ship or plane is due to leave its port of origin and degin its journey.
+Generally used for the time and date that the vessel or plane is due to leave its port of origin and begin its journey.

 ETA: Estimated Time of Arrival.
 Generally used for the date that the vessel or plane is due to arrive at its destination port.

 POL: Port of Loading (sometimes referred to as Port of Origin).
 The port at which the goods are loaded onto the vessel.

 POD: Port of Discharge.
 The port at which the goods are unloaded from vessel.
 Example: Port of Long Beach, California.

 Bill of Lading (B/L)

 A bill of lading is a legal document between the shipper and carrier.
 It is a contract detailing the type, quantity and destination of goods being carried.
 The bill of lading serves as a receipt of shipment when the goods are delivered at the predetermined destination.
 There are many different kinds of bills of lading, each with unique stipulations and conditions.